93digital/animated-typing-effect/README.txt

 Simply add your words or sentences, click 'Generate Shortcode' and copy and paste the shortcode into a page, post or text widget.

 You can also configure settings such as how quickly the typing effect takes place, delays before starting or backspacing, set the animation to loop repeatedly or randomise the order your words or sentences are typed out and deleted.

+To view a demo of the original animation [click here](http://www.mattboldt.com/demos/typed-js/)

 == Installation ==